Generic name: fluvoxamine [ floo-VOX-a-meen ]

 heart disease, high blood pressure, or a stroke;

-low levels or sodium in your blood (an electrolyte imbalance).
+low levels of sodium in your blood (an electrolyte imbalance).

-Some medicines can interact with fluvoxamine and cause a serious condition called serotonin syndrome.
-Be sure your doctor knows if you also take stimulant medicine, opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
-Ask your doctor before making any changes in how or when you take your medications.
+Tell your doctor if you also use stimulant medicine, opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
+An interaction with fluvoxamine could cause a serious condition called serotonin syndrome.

 How should I take fluvoxamine?

-You may take fluvoxamine with or without food.
+Take fluvoxamine at bedtime, with or without food.